getkeops/keops/doc/api/math-operations.rst

 and
 :math:`\text{Reduction}` is a Sum, LogSumExp or any other standard operation (see :ref:`part.reduction` for the full list of supported reductions).

-Let us now describe our symbolic syntax, which can be used through the various high-level bindings.
+We now describe the symbolic syntax that can be used through KeOps' bindings.

 .. _`part.varCategory`: